 Benazir Bhutto, the first woman prime minister of a modern Muslim state, is clearly the beneficiary of dynastic politics and of the emotional ties of a large section of the electorate to her charismatic family.

 However, this legacy as the daughter of Zulfiqar Ali Bhutto has proven to be a mixed political blessing.
 Although she inherited her father's party, the PPP, and has led it to victory, the party won a very narrow plurality in the 1988 elections and was therefore forced to enter into a coalition with the MQM (representing Pakistan's muhajir community) and several other parties in order to form a government.
 Benazir wanted to repeal the Eighth Amendment in order to strengthen her position as prime minister but could not muster sufficient political support and soon abandoned the effort.
-Benazir also had to address several long-standing problems: how to cope with an intrusive and politicized military; how to resolve the power play between the central and provincial governments; and how to fashion an appropriate role for Islam in government.
-In addition to these problems, Benazir had to face pressing new ones, including a large budget deficit and growing ethnic violence.
+Benazir also faced not only the old problems of the political role of the military forces, the division of power between the central and provincial governments, and the role of Islam, but also pressing new ones, including a large budget deficit and growing ethnic violence.

 Several early actions appeared to strengthen Benazir's ability to deal with these problems.
 In choosing her cabinet, for example, Benazir kept the portfolios of finance and defense for herself but appointed a seasoned bureaucrat, Wasim Jafari, as her top adviser on finance and economic affairs.
-Her retention of Zia's foreign minister, Sahibzada Yaqub Khan, signaled continuity in the country's policy on Afghanistan.
+Her retention of Zia's foreign minister, Sahibzada Yaqub Khan, signaled continuity in pursuit of the country's policy on Afghanistan.
 Also, when working out their political coalition, the MQM agreed to support the PPP government at both federal and provincial levels.
 The agreement, signed by the Sindh-based MQM and the head of the PPP in Sindh, pledged to protect and safeguard the interests of all the people of Sindh, regardless of language, religion, or origin of birth, as well as to stamp out violence and to support the rule of law.
 The agreement-short-lived, as it turned out-was an effort to achieve peace and cooperation between the indigenous population and the muhajirs in Benazir's troubled home province.

 Benazir's assumption of office brought great expectations from inside as well as outside Pakistan.
-In her first address to the nation, Benazir pledged to work for a progressive and democratic Pakistan-one guided by Islamic principles of brother-hood, equality, and tolerance.
+In her first address to the nation, Benazir pledged to work for a progressive and democratic Pakistan-one guided by Islamic principles of brotherhood, equality, and tolerance.
 At the same time, she invoked the Quaid-i-Azam's vision for a Pakistan that would grow as a modern state.
-Benazir's rhetoric promised much to an expectant nation: strengthened relations with the United States, the Soviet Union, and China; protected minority rights; increased provincial autonomy; improvement of education; introduction of a comprehensive national health policy; enhanced rights for women, with equal pay for equal work; and so on.
+Benazir's rhetoric soared, promising much to an expectant nation: strengthened relations with the United States, the Soviet Union, and China; protected minority rights; increased provincial autonomy; improvement of education; introduction of a comprehensive national health policy; enhanced rights for women, with equal pay for equal work; and the like.
 When faced with the hard realities of government, however, most of Benazir's rhetoric did not translate into action.

-Although she was successful in advancing the democratization process in Pakistani politics and was able to achieve warmer relations with the United States and, for a short while, with India as well, Benazir's first term in office is usually looked upon, by both foreign and domestic observers, as ineffectual-a period of governmental instability.
+Although she was successful in advancing the democratization process in Pakistani politics and was able to achieve warmer relations with the United States and, for a short while, with India as well, Benazir's first term in office is usually looked back upon, by both foreign and domestic observers, as ineffectual-a period of governmental instability.
 Within months she had lost much of her political support.